 Section 2 | Purpose of the Role

-The role of IT Trainer is critical to the success of Udayan Care’s initiatives.
-This is an opportunity for a highly motivated individual to play an important role in IT education with enormous potential impact.
+The role of Coordinator is critical to the success of Udayan Care’s initiatives.
+This is an opportunity for a highly motivated individual to play an important role in girl education with enormous potential impact.

 Section 3 | Key Responsibilities

 - Develop a deep understanding of the vision, objectives and structural elements of the USF Programme.

 - Serve as an ambassador of the USF Programme to All constituencies: Students, Parents, School teachers, Principals, Government Officials & Members of the public.

 - Lead the Programme and take it to greater heights.

 - Help the management team in developing policies and improvement in the programme.